NYTLAIT/Antarctica-Research-Stations/README.md

+Details Page Incomplete | Only Filter is Working
+Will Apply to Master Antarctic Program with Full Stack - Vite, Flask, SQl

 # Antarctica Research Stations
 The goal of this project is to create a site showcasing Antarctica Research Stations in an intuitive and searacble manner.